Harbour Information

 If on the club moorings water is available by Jerry can from the club.
 If berthed in the Marina water and electricity are available on the pontoons, with toilets, showers and laundry ashore.
 Security is handled by 24-hour CCTV with code controlled gates.

-Free WiFi throughout the Marina is available, together with Internet access at the office.
+Free WiFi at the Marina Office is available, together with Internet access at the office.

-An on site Chandlers sells bottled gas amongst other things, and there's even a Marina grocery store opening the hours mentioned above which carries a reasonable stock of provisions.
+An on site Chandlers sells bottled gas (including Camping Gaz 907s) amongst other things, and there's even a Marina grocery store opening the hours mentioned above which carries a reasonable stock of provisions.

 Full boatyard facilities are available here covering all kinds of hull constructions together with specialists for inboard and outboard engines, stainless steel welding, and rigging.